arshvinw5/urban_brew_cw_B/README.md

 The Coffee App is a mobile application that makes it easier for people to buy and consume their coffee.
 This is a Food and Drinks category application that will surely give users an easy way of searching, buying, and managing their coffee.
 It combines online-offline capabilities for a robust user experience in the app.

-EM6330 Mobile Application Development coursework 02 (Group Project)
+EM6330 Mobile Application Development coursework 02

-Team Members

-K2428740 E222827 Visula Rajakaruna K2437614 E225200 D W T Arshvin K2432893 E141534 R A Chamodh Ranasinghe K2416396 COL00219778 Sashmitha Nethranjana Rathnayake

 Purpose of This Repository